michaeltreat/Windows-Subsystem-For-Linux-Setup-Guide/readmes/06_final_steps.md

 1. Screen Shares

 None of those are crucial in the actual running of your applications, but they will help your process as you are developing the software.

+### VSCode Extensions.

+Extensions are small snippets of code or functionality that help extend the functionality of the VSCode editor in some way.
+We will see an example of using the ESlint extensions in the next section.

+1. To add extensions to VSCode, open up VSCode and press `ctrl + shift + x+`.
+1. The windows that pops open may be a bit small, so hover over the edge and pull it to the right to expand it a bit.
+This will let you see the images and more info about extensions.
+1. Add in these extensions : `eslint, open in browser, Debugger for Chrome`

+We will be using eslint in the next section, but you can read the info about the other two in VSCode.

 ### Linters and ESlint